Students: 11th Grade Checklist

 ► Review what is most important to you in a college.

-► Refine your list to 5-10 colleges and universities that interest you.
+► Refine your list to 5-10 colleges and universities or training options that interest you.

 ● Think broadly: include two-year and four-year options as well as in-state and out-of-state choices.